AP® Calculus BC Exam Format

 Do you want to learn tips and tricks that could save you time and help you ace this section?
 Check out our guide on how to approach AP Calculus BC Multiple-Choice Questions.
 In this article, we break down the MCQ section and guide you through answering each question successfully.

-As of 2023, the AP Calculus BC exam will not be administered in digital format.
+As of 2024, the AP Calculus BC exam will not be administered in digital format.
 You can take your exam in the paper-and-pencil format only.

 The AP Calculus BC exam is challenging.
-Following a disciplined study schedule with the exam format knowledge at hand along with the right resources such as UWorld AP Calculus BC practice questions will certainly help you ace the exam.
+Following a disciplined study schedule with the exam format knowledge at hand, along with the right resources, such as UWorld AP Calculus BC practice questions will certainly help you ace the exam.

-Need help with AP Calc?
+Struggling with AP Calc?

 If you are curious to learn more, check out our article on how to answer AP Calculus BC FRQ.
 We have included a few sample questions with step-by-step instructions on solving them.